MISC CHARLOTTE AREA

 1982 - 84 Turtle Lane, Lake Wylie SC.
 Architect unknown.
 Sold in 2010 to Brian Syphard.

-1983 - The Richard E. and Sandra I. Atkinson Residence, 13730 Capriole Lane, Matthews NC.
+1983 - The Richard E. and Sandra I. Atkinson House, 13730 Capriole Lane, Matthews NC.
 Designed by Richard Atkinson.
 Transferred in 2003 to Sandra I. Atkinson.

-2003 - The John (Chris) Gregson and Lee Ann Gregson Renovation, 2200 Cloister, Charlotte.
+2003 - The John (Chris) Gregson and Lee Ann Gregson Renovation, 2200 Cloister, Charlotte NC.
 Purchased in 1999 as it looked in the bottom photo.
 Fred Gregory designed a front addition in 2003.
-Jeremy Fisher and Dee Blackburn of studio 1 architects designed a second addition in 2009 involving a library, covered exterior space, master suite upstairs, garage with an office above, a mud room/laundry room, and a renovated kitchen.
+Jeremy Fisher and Dee Blackburn of Studio 1 architects designed a second addition in 2009 involving a library, covered exterior space, master suite upstairs, garage with an office above, a mud room/laundry room, and a renovated kitchen.
 Top photo by George Smart, others by Chris Gregson and Mitchell Kearney.

-2003 - The Franklin H. (Frank) Brooks Residence, 2432 Cloister Drive, Charlotte.
-Designed by the owner, who described it as a "contemporary Prairie house.
+2003 - The Franklin H. (Frank) Brooks Residence, 2432 Cloister Drive, Charlotte NC.
+Designed by the owner, who described it as a contemporary Prairie house.

 2010 - The Marcus S. and Avis Lee House, 15401 Jetton, Cornelius NC.
 On Lake Norman.
 Designed by Don Lee and Chris Holcombe.
 Built by Chris Holcombe.
 Deeded in 2012 to Marcus S. Lee.
 Sold in 2013 to 15401 Jetton Road LLC.
 Sold in 2016 to The Redburg Hinton Trust and Steven M. Loeb.